We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - The mattress has a 10-year limited warranty and full money-back guarantee.

-Shop for the Cocoon mattress by Sealy Chill at Sealy.
+Shop for the Sealy Cocoon Chill Soft Foam Mattress at Sealy.

 Best mattress for restless side sleepers

-People with lower back pain have said this mattress also provides support and comfort.
+People with lower back pain say this mattress also provides support and comfort.

 It’s made with quilted memory foam designed to be breathable and provide cooling airflow.
 The outer layer is moisture wicking, another plus for hot sleepers.